UAW agrees to independent oversight to resolve U.S. corruption inquiry

 The UAW represents about 400,000 U.S. workers, including workers at Detroit’s Big Three automakers and in other fields.
 At its peak in 1979, the union had a membership of some 1.5 million.

-When Schneider and Gamble met in June, they discussed possible independent oversight of future labor agreements.
+The UAW agreed to conduct a binding secret-ballot referendum of its membership to determine whether to change the UAW’s election method from the current delegate system to a direct election model.

+U.S. Labor Secretary Eugene Scalia said “a criminal element within the UAW recently betrayed these members’ trust, engaging in bribery, kickback, and embezzlement schemes totaling millions of dollars.”

 Gamble was appointed president in November 2019 when his predecessor Jones was forced out after being linked to the corruption inquiry.
-Gamble promised from the start that he would overhaul the UAW, and previously announced a series of ethics reforms, including increased financial oversight of the union’s accounting department.
+Gamble promised he would overhaul the UAW, and previously announced a series of ethics reforms, including increased financial oversight of the union’s accounting department.

 In 1988, the U.S. Justice Department sued to force out senior leaders at the International Brotherhood of Teamsters union and appointed a trustee because of the union’s connection to organized crime.
 The government oversaw the Teamsters from March 1989 until 2015, and a five-year transition period ensued.

-The Federal Bureau of Investigation has been investigating allegations of illegal payoffs to UAW officials by Fiat Chrysler Automobiles (FCA) NV.
+The FBI has been investigating allegations of illegal payoffs to UAW officials by FCA.

 That inquiry led to rival automaker General Motors Co filing a lawsuit against FCA last year, accusing the Italian-American company’s executives of bribing UAW officials to secure labor agreements that put GM at a disadvantage.